DUI Charge Changes Your Life

 Hire Attorney Today

 Your DUI charge adds Deadlines, Legalese, and Courtrooms to your life.
-Can take advantage of Hillsborough County’s First-Time DUI Diversion Program?
+Can you take advantage of Hillsborough County’s First-Time DUI Diversion Program?
 Hire a lawyer 813.222.2220 to take care of these things.
 Also, do you have a Hard Deadline of 10 days after your arrest?
 You must request an administrative hearing by then or lose your driving privilege for a whole year.
 This is completely separate from the criminal charge.
 You could be found “Not Guilty” criminally but because you missed that deadline you would still lose your license.
 You need an expert, quickly.
 W. F. “Casey” Ebsary, Jr has prosecuted and defended thousands of DUI cases.
 Since 1997, he has been a Board Certified Criminal Trial Lawyer.
 Casey knows the ins and outs of Driving Under the Influence charges.
 The prosecution needs to prove the drunk driving charge.
 Let us help you 813.222.2220.

 DUI Charge Procedures